alexortizrosado/java-webdriver-maven-example/README.md

 Example WebDriver tests using TestNG, WebDriver and Maven

 This example WebDriver tests uses the PageObject pattern (via PageFactory).
-The test is simple:
+The test does the following:

 1. Opens a Chrome browser
 2. Navigates to ask.com
 3. Searches for the term "tidemark"